 Many child custody lawyers urge clients in these situations to seek a resolution without going to court.
 This is often possible through mediation, which is an informal procedure where both sides present their case and a third party mediator offers a possible solution.
 However, if the case is too complex or if visitation rights may eventually turn into a more permanent custodial agreement, it’s recommended that third parties consult with a child custody lawyer about petitioning the court.

 When grandparents are granted visitation rights, the parents or guardians of the children must comply with this order.
-Grandparents who have been granted visitation rights but are confronted with uncooperative parents/guardians may wish to speak with a family attorney in Tampa, FL about taking additional legal action to ensure these rights are upheld.
+Grandparents who have been granted visitation rights but are confronted with uncooperative parents/guardians, may wish to speak with a family lawyer Tampa, FL grandparents are fortunate to have in their midst about taking additional legal action to ensure these rights are upheld.

 Thanks to The McKinney Law Group for their insight into family law and grandparent visitation rights.